De Quervain tendinitisTendinopathy - De Quervain tendinitis; de Quervain tenosynovitis

 What to Expect

 Ice your wrist for 20 minutes of every hour while awake.
-Do not apply ice directly to the skin.
+Wrap the ice in cloth.
+DO NOT put ice directly on the skin because this can result in frostbite.

 Wear a wrist splint during any sports or activities that could put stress on your wrist.